 “You never put the tooth paste cap back on.”

 Universal statements are problematic in many ways.
 First, in the mindset of the speaker, there is no possibility of the listener being any other way.
 The potential to change is discounted.
 Second, because universals point out “what is wrong,” instead of “how to be better,” such statements actually discourage change.
 Finally, just as with examples of “you” language earlier, universal statements can easily be disputed.
 If I say to you, “you never wash the dishes,” all you need to do is to come up with one exception, “that’s not true, Preston, I washed the dishes once last year,” and you have successfully contradicted my statement.
 The general nature of universal statements makes them very vulnerable to specific counterexamples.

-For more on improving compatibility in relationships, download free excerpts of my publications (click on titles): "7 Keys to Long-Term Relationship Success," “Communication Success with Four Personality Types," and "How to Communicate Effectively and Handle Difficult People."
+For more on improving compatibility in relationships, download free excerpts of my publications (click on titles): "7 Keys to Long-Term Relationship Success," “Communication Success with Four Personality Types," and "The 7 Keys to Life Success."

 Universal statements discourage change.

 Universal statements are essentially over-generalized, negative judgments.
 It is especially important to avoid using universals when communicating with children, as such statements can adversely affect their self-esteem

 3. Tough on the person, soft on the issue

 In every communication situation involving another person, there are two elements present: the person you are relating to, and the issue or behavior you are addressing.
 Effective communicators know how to separate the issue or the behavior from the person, and be soft on the person and tough on the issue.
 Ineffective communicators will do the opposite.
 They literally “get personal” by being tough on the person, while minimizing or ignoring the issue or the behavior.

 Ineffective communication: “You are so stupid!”